Shahrene/ALT-RUN/README.md

 There is a search function so if you are looking for a specific group by name, location or day of the week.

-A user must register and then be logged in before they can add or edit a group, however I have allowed anyone to be able to use the app to browse or search for groups.
+A user must register and then be logged in before they can add or edit a group, however I have allowed anyone to be able to use the app to browse the running groups.

 ## Tech Used